CURING LIVE ROCK

 a carbon filter of some sort on for this too.

-But just for this, I don't usually run carbon in the tank.
+But just for curing.
+I don't run carbon in

-In a couple or a few days, you might need to rewash
+the tank.
+In a couple or a few days, you might

-the rock and recheck it for areas of die-off
+need to rewash the rock and recheck it for areas

 Flip the master switch to shut off the juice